Kevin Freeman (businessman)

-Kevin D. Freeman, CFA, is founder and CEO of Freeman Global Holdings and a New York Times bestselling author.
-He is founder and chairman of the NSIC Institute, a Senior Fellow of the Center for Security Policy, a co-founder of The Adam Smith Foundation, and advisor to the National Federation of Republican Assemblies, and a contributing editor to The Counter Terrorist magazine.
-He is a 1983 graduate of The University of Tulsa.
+Kevin D. Freeman is founder and CEO of Freeman Global Holdings, a New York Times bestselling author, host of Economic War Room on BlazeTV, and host of Pirate Money Radio on AFR.
+He is founder and chairman of the NSIC Institute, a Senior Fellow of the Center for Security Policy, a co-founder of the Adam Smith Foundation, and advisor to the National Federation of Republican Assemblies, and a contributing editor to The Counter Terrorist magazine.
+He is a 1983 graduate of the University of Tulsa.

-Freeman is author of Investing in Separate Accounts (2002), Secret Weapon: How Economic Terrorism Brought Down the U.S. Stock Market and Why It can Happen Again (2012), and Game Plan: How to Protect Yourself from the Coming Cyber-Economic Attack (2014).
+Freeman is author of Investing in Separate Accounts (2002), Secret Weapon: How Economic Terrorism Brought Down the U.S. Stock Market and Why It can Happen Again (2012), Game Plan: How to Protect Yourself from the Coming Cyber-Economic Attack (2014), and Pirate Money: Discovering the Founders’ Hidden Plan for Economic Justice and Defeating the Great Reset (2023).